hienm9/Code-Quiz/README.md

 Deployment: https://hienm9.github.io/Challenge-04-Web-APIs-Code-Quiz/

+Screenshots:
+assets/images/image1.png
+assets/images/image2.png
+assets/images/image3.png
+assets/images/image4.png

-This challenge is created from scratch.
-The following are used in this quiz application:
+This challenge was created from scratch.
+The following were used in this quiz application:
-1. Use HTML and CSS to create the basic structure and design.
+1. HTML and CSS to create the basic structure and design.
-2. Use JavaScript objects and functions
+2. JavaScript objects and functions
-3. Use local Storage API to store results and input
+3.  local Storage API to store results and input
-4. Use window object to move to a different page
+4.  window object to move to a different page

 The index html presents user the quiz instruction, it has the link in top left to see highscore and the right for the timer.
 In the Javascript file, I have the quiz data in an array of the questions with multiple choice and their answer.